benlumley/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 - Select *Python 3.6* or *Python 3.7* as `Runtime`.
 - Make sure select *Use an existing role* as `Execution role`, then select the role you just created from `Existing role` list.
 - Click `Create function`, then you can configuration detail of Lambda function.
-- Under `Configuration` tab, expand `Designer`, then click `Alexa Smart Home` in the left part of the panel to add a Alexa Smart Home trigger to your Lambda function.
+- Under `Configuration` tab, expand `Designer`, then click `+ Add Trigger` then choose `Alexa Smart Home` from the dropdown menu.
-- Scroll down little bit, you need input the `Skill ID` from the skill you created in previous step. (tips: you may need switch back to Alexa Developer Console to copy the `Skill ID`.
+- A box will appear where you need to input the `Skill ID` from the skill you created in previous step. (tips: you may need switch back to Alexa Developer Console to copy the `Skill ID`.
 - Click your Lambda function icon in the middle of the diagram, scroll down you will see a `Function code` window.
 - Clear the example code, copy the Python script from: [https://gist.github.com/matt2005/744b5ef548cc13d88d0569eea65f5e5b](https://gist.github.com/matt2005/744b5ef548cc13d88d0569eea65f5e5b) (modified code to support Alexa's proactive mode, see details below)
 - Scroll down a little bit, you will find `Environment variables`, you need add 4 environment variables: